Gavin-Persad/beauty-by-cole/plan.md

 - Clean up boilerplate code. ✅
 - Create a simple “Hello World” page to confirm everything is working. ✅

-## 4. Add Husky for Git Hooks
+## 4. Add Husky for Git Hooks✅

-- Install Husky to manage Git hooks.
+- Install Husky to manage Git hooks.✅
-- Set up a pre-commit hook to ensure linting and build checks before committing.
+- Set up a pre-commit hook to ensure linting and build checks before committing.✅

 ---